 - flaked sea salt

-When melted, pour the chocolate onto the prepared baking sheet and spread into an even layer approx. 1/4-inch thick.
-Decorate with cake decorations or sprinkles.
+- Pour the chocolate onto the prepared baking sheet and spread into an even layer approx. ¼-inch thick.
+Top with the pistachios and cranberries.
+Sprinkle with flaky salt.

-Refrigerate for 30 minutes to set.
-Cut or break into pieces.
+- Allow to set completely at room temperature, approx. 2 hours.
+(Note 4) Cut or break into pieces.
 Store in an airtight container.

 - Use good quality chocolate, such as baking bars.
 The bars melt better than chips do because chips have additives that affect the way they melt.
 I prefer Ghirardelli.
 It is readily available and reasonably priced.
 Use your favorite chocolate - dark, semi-sweet, milk, or white.